 Small Green Computer

-If your Core’s manufacturer is not on the list and Roon is failing to start after the update, we recommend contacting them directly.
+If your server’s manufacturer is not on the list and Roon is failing to start after the update, we recommend contacting them directly.

 We are expecting to release on November 3rd.